- Find Information

 Predatory Journal Publishing

-Predatory publishers are a relatively new but quickly growing problem in academic publishing, particularly in the sciences.
+Predatory publishers are a well-established issue in academic publishing, particularly in the sciences.
 These unethical groups exploit researchers’ need to publish and the Open Access (OA) publishing model in order to make a profit, without providing the necessary peer-review and editorial processes of a legitimate journal.

 There is no one agreed-upon definition of what makes a publisher predatory, but they often share certain characteristics.
 After collecting publishing fees (sometimes called “Article Processing Charges,” or APCs), predatory publishers often post articles on their website without any or sub-par peer review.
 Or, they may even never make the work available at all.
 They often go to great lengths to pretend that they operate a legitimate OA journal, including creating fake editorial boards and claiming to be indexed in major databases.